palimarium/terraform-equinix-gcp-interconnect/README.md

 ## Setup

-Required steps to setup your environment for the lab:
+Required steps to setup your environment for the tutorial:

 * Install and setup Google Cloud SDK [Installing Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 Skip this step if you are using Google cloud shell.
 * Install [jq for Linux](https://stedolan.github.io/jq/).
 Skip this step if you are using Google cloud shell.
-* [generate a least priviledge Service Account](/tf-service-acccount-chain-setup.sh) for Impersonation with Terraform
+* [generate a least priviledge Service Account](/tf-service-acccount-chain-setup.sh) for Impersonation with Terraform.

 # Usage

 ## A) Setup Equinix Network Edge Virtual Device and GCP Interconnect

-1. Clone this project
+1. Clone this project.

    ```sh
    mkdir -p $HOME/Workspace/demo-gcp-interconnect; cd $HOME/Workspace/demo-gcp-interconnect